 You will receive a permit pack, which includes a sticker that should be fixed to your green bin to alert our crews that you have subscribed.
 Our crews will also have details of all subscribers to ensure that only paid for green bins are emptied.

 Does the Council have to collect my green bin by law?

 No, this is a discretionary service and councils can choose to stop this service completely.
-We're aware however that this would take away a well-used service and while introducing a charge for garden waste collections may not be popular it does give households a choice and residents only need to pay if they wish to use it.
+We are aware however that this would take away a well-used service and while charging for garden waste collections may not be popular it does give households a choice and residents only need to pay if they wish to use it.

-Will I be able to share a bin with a neighbour?
+Can I share a bin with a neighbour?

 Yes but we will only communicate with the property that signs up to the service.